 There’s no denying that Mario Kart is one of the greatest video games ever created.
 I mean, there’s a reason they’re still coming out with new versions decades later.
 Get ready to have your minds blown, my friends, because in Tokyo you can play real life Mario Kart!

 Seriously – you can dress up as fucking Yoshi and ride a go-kart through the streets.
 They even have cameras and Bluetooth speakers in the go-karts, so you can capture all the action and blast your own tunes.
 Just don’t go throwing any banana peels off to the side!
+Alos big point to note is that you will need a valid driver’s license to participate in gocarting.

 10. Party hard in Tokyo